4rays/logging-client/README.md

 The default value uses a `LoggingClient` label, saves the log files in the caches directory, and caps the size of a logs file to 10mb.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details